dumithsalinda/neuro_fuzzy_multiagent/docs/OS_DETAILED_PLAN.md

-# Neuro-Fuzzy Multiagent OS: Detailed Development Plan

-## 1. Introduction

-This document outlines the architecture and development plan for a Neuro-Fuzzy Multiagent Operating System (NFMA-OS) built on top of a minimal Linux kernel.
-The system is designed to leverage neuro-fuzzy agents for adaptive control and management of hardware resources, including USB and other computer-connected devices.

----

-## 2. High-Level Architecture

-### 2.1.
-Base System
-- **Linux Kernel**: Provides hardware abstraction, device drivers, process management, and security.
 - **Minimal Userland**: Alpine Linux, Buildroot, or custom minimal distribution for reduced footprint.

 ### 2.2.
 Neuro-Fuzzy Multiagent Layer

 - **Agent Manager**: Orchestrates lifecycle and communication of agents.
 - **Neuro-Fuzzy Agents**: Each agent is responsible for specific tasks (e.g., device monitoring, resource allocation, user interaction).
 - **Adaptive Resource Management**: Agents use AI to dynamically allocate CPU, memory, and I/O based on workload, context, and predictions (energy efficiency, latency, user goals).